 Cranial Osteopaths are registered practitioners who complete 5 years of University training and are governed by the Osteopathy Board of Australia.
 Osteopaths are primary health care providers and as part of the board’s registration requirement, osteopaths are required to undertake continuing professional development (CPD) on an annual basis.

 In Australia, osteopaths complete a minimum of 5 years university education that covers many hours of training in anatomy, physiology, pathology, osteopathic technique and general medical diagnosis.
 By law, we are required to be registered with the Australian Health Practitioner Registry Board (AHPRA) and must participate in ongoing professional development and education each year in order to remain as registered practitioner.

 Can I claim my osteopathic treatment through private health?

-Most patients are able to claim through their private health insurance if they have selected ‘extras’ on their cover.
+Most patients are able to claim through their private health insurance if they have selected ‘extras’ on their cover for both Osteopathic and Remedial Massage services.
 Your rebate will be determined by your level of cover, which may vary even within the same company.
 Your health fund will be able to give you accurate information in regard to your entitlements on your selected cover.

-We have on the spot claiming available from our HICAPS machine, which means that if you bring your private health card to the treatment, you will only be required to pay the gap amount.
+We have on the spot claiming available from our HICAPS machine, which means that if you bring your private health card to the treatment, you will only be required to pay the gap.